7span/laravel-boilerplate/.github/ISSUE_TEMPLATE/crud.md

 ```

 > [!NOTE]
-> **Create an HTTP Request class and name it {ModuleInsertRequest.php} to handle the validation of insert requests.**
+> **Create an HTTP Request class and name it {Module}InsertRequest.php to handle the validation of insert requests.**

 | Input Field | Validation |
 | --- | --- |